tordevries/debuggr/README.md

 ---
 ## Installing Debuggr
-Upload the debuggr.php file to your hosting, and configure the variable options at the beginning of the document.
-If nothing else, change the values of these settings:
+Upload the debuggr.php file to your hosting, and configure the variable options near the beginning of the document.
+If nothing else, you should change the values of these settings:
 - **userName**: set to your name
 - **userEmail**: set to your email
 - **pagePassword**: set to a secure password that you only share with trusted contacts